Ralsko

 Ralsko (Roll) is a town in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 2,200 inhabitants.
-It comprises area of the former military training area with Hradčany Air Base.
-Ralsko is the fourth largest municipality in the country by area.
+The town is located in the Ralsko Uplands.
+It comprises the area of the former Ralsko Military Training Area with Hradčany Air Base, which makes Ralsko the fourth largest municipality in the country by area.

 Administrative division

 Ralsko consists of nine municipal parts (in brackets population according to the 2021 census):